angelpipe/agents/readme.md

     were chosen because they're faster to implement and as we will operate with the data, Laravel models will be really helpful.
 For agents, as they're introduced by user (and only zip code) a model was not created.

+    Front end for this app is really, really basic.
+No css/js minification/compilation as the idea was to share it.
+Bootstrap was chosen to give some styles and basic grid responsive system.

 + ## Requirements